This post was last updated on May 26th, 2022 at 08:25 am.

 In short donor fatigue is asking donors over and over to support the ‘next’ cause, but the donor received no update from the previous cause.
 Donors like to see progress when donations are sought.
 In fact, when progress is shared with donors, donations increase.
 Many would say donors should give out of obligation or duty.
 But that tired argument falls on deaf ears for the majority of the population.

-Sin # 4 — Lack of ownership for financial resources
+Sin # 4 — Lack of ownership of financial resources

-When an organization places the ownership on one or two people for the church’s finances, there is no buy-in.
+When an organization places ownership on one or two people for the church’s finances, there is no buy-in.
 Church accounting and reporting should have an organization-wide interest and responsibility.
-Often times, churches don’t discuss finances as a whole.
+Oftentimes, churches don’t discuss finances as a whole.
 Church finances should bring the issues out in the open and create the organization’s mission.

 Sin # 5 — Avoid robbing Peter to pay Paul